M66B/FairEmail/FAQ.md

 <a name="faq132"></a>
 **(132) Why are new message notifications silent?**

-Notifications appear to silent by default on some MIUI versions.
+Notifications are silent by default on some MIUI versions.
 Please see [here](http://en.miui.com/thread-3930694-1-1.html) how you can fix this.

+There is a bug in some Android versions causing [setOnlyAlertOnce](https://developer.android.com/reference/android/app/Notification.Builder#setOnlyAlertOnce(boolean)) to mute notifications.
+Since FairEmail shows new message notifications right after fetching the message headers and FairEmail needs to update new message notifications after fetching the message text later, this cannot be fixed or worked around by FairEmail.

 <br />